seahoop/Harbour-Agent/Readme.md

 - ✅ Financial forecasts (rental income, resale value, and cash flow projections)
 - ✅ Market and neighborhood insights to measure demand and livability

-To make the analysis more intuitive, Harbour-Agent can generate **AI-powered visualizations** that illustrate possible development scenarios—allowing investors to literally *see* the future potential of their property.

 By automating a process that traditionally costs **thousands of dollars** and takes **weeks of consultant time**, Harbour-Agent delivers **fast, affordable, and enterprise-grade decision support in minutes**, empowering everyday investors to act with confidence and speed.

 ---